JuliaComputing/XML.jl/README.md

 ```

 ### `XML.RowNode`
 - A data structure that can used as a *Tables.jl* source.
-It is only lazy in how it access its children.
+It is only lazy in how it accesses its children.

 ### `XML.RawData`